Today is National Pancake Day – seriously!

 - In a large bowl, combine the flour, sugar, baking powder, soda, and salt.

-- In another bowl, mix together the buttermilk, eggs, oil, and vanilla.
+- In another bowl, mix together the buttermilk, eggs, and oil.

 - Add wet ingredients to the flour mixture and stir just until combined.
 Batter will be lumpy.